High and Low (1963 film): Theatrical

 High and Low was released in Japan on 1 March 1963.
-The film was conceived and released as part of a series of commemorative films marking Toho's thirtieth anniversary the previous year.
+The film was released as part of a series of commemorative films that marked Toho's thirtieth anniversary the previous year.
 The number of kidnappings in Japan increased slightly following the film's release.
 Kurosawa had intended to inspire harsher punishments by emphasising the crime's lenient sentencing, but was instead blamed for an increase in kidnapping cases.
-People called the Kurosawa household and threatened to kidnap the director's daughter, Kazuko.
+In the aftermath of the Yoshinobu-chan murder and kidnapping case in late March, Kurosawa said that because of this increase, the impact of the case took a personal toll on him.
+People called the Kurosawa household and threatened to kidnap the director's daughter Kazuko, then 8 or 9 years old.
 She was driven to and from school everyday, and forbidden from leaving the house as a precaution to prevent a potential kidnapping.

-In August 1963, the film was entered into the Venice Film Festival as part of the Official Selection (placing it competition for the festival's awards).
+In August 1963, the film was entered into the Venice Film Festival as part of the Official Selection (placing it in competition for the festival's awards).
 Toho International released the film with English subtitles in the United States on 26 November 1963.
-Debuting in Toho Cinema, New York, the film acquired a wider, though modest, distribution through Walter Reade–Sterling.
+Debuting in the Toho Cinema, New York, the film acquired a wider, though modest, distribution through Walter Reade–Sterling.
 High and Low was reissued in Japan in 1969 and 1977.
 The film was re-released in the United States, on new 35 mm prints in 1986, and again in 2002 as part of the "Kurosawa & Mifune" film festival.
-In January and February 2023, the British Film Institute (BFI) ran a Kurosawa Season, providing platform for guest hosts (Asif Kapadia, Sonali Joshi, and Ian Haydn Smith) to discuss the major themes permeating Kurosawa's work, starting with High and Low.
+In January and February 2023, the British Film Institute (BFI) ran a Kurosawa Season, providing a platform for guest hosts (Asif Kapadia, Sonali Joshi, and Ian Haydn Smith) to discuss the major themes permeating Kurosawa's work, starting with High and Low.

 Home media

 A VHS version of the film was released by Home Vision Cinema, with The Criterion Collection responsible for the release of a DVD.
-A Blu-ray version was released on 26 July 2011; included are interviews with Tsutomu Yamazaki and Toshiro Mifune, and a 37-minute documentary detailing the film's production.
+A Blu-ray version was released on 26 July 2011; included are interviews with Tsutomu Yamazaki and Toshirō Mifune, and a 37-minute documentary detailing the film's production.
 In 2009, Criterion also released High and Low alongside other Kurosawa films in a box set.
-The BFI released a DVD of the film on 28 March 2005, with a Blu-ray version released on 27 January 2025.
+The BFI released a DVD of the film in 2005, with a Blu-ray version released on 27 January 2025.